Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Preliminaries

-In order to highlight on which iteration of the Sierpi\'nski graph we are working on, we denote the number of neighbours that are descendants in a tree resp. forest $t$ of $\SG_n$ - previously defined as $\mathsf{des}(t,\cdot)$ - by $\desc{n}{t}{\cdot}$, that is, we put the level of the graph in the subscript.
+In order to highlight on which iteration of the Sierpi\'nski graph we are currently working on, we denote the number of neighbours that are descendants in a tree respectively in forest $t$ of $\SG_n$ - previously defined as $\mathsf{des}(t,\cdot)$ - by $\desc{n}{t}{\cdot}$, that is, we put the level of the graph in the subscript.

 \paragraph{Choice of the sink.} Depending on how we choose the sink vertices in $\SG_n$, we obtain a bijection between the recurrent sandpiles of the graph and the sets of spanning forests or trees previously described.
+The effect of the choice of the sink vertices (and of their number) will be visible after applying the burning bijection.
+In particular, a single sink vertex corresponds to the root of the spanning tree after applying the burning bijection; if we identify two different vertices as the sink, then we obtain a spanning forest with two connected components, whose roots will be given by the two sink vertices.
+Choosing more sink vertices will result in more connected components in the spanning forest obtained after applying the burning bijection.
+Throughout this paper, we will consider the following choices for the sink in the Sierpi\'nski gasket.
 The first possibility is to let the sink be any one of the three corner vertices, and then the recurrent sandpiles will correspond to spanning trees i.e. elements of $\mathcal{T}_n$ under the burning bijection.
 Secondly, we can choose two of the corners and identify them as the sink of $\SG_n$.
 In this case, we get that the recurrent sandpiles are in bijection with elements of $\mathcal{S}_n^i\cup\mathcal{S}_n^j$ for some $i,j\in\{1,2,3\}$, where $i$ and $j$ depend on the choice of the two sink vertices.
 For example, when letting $\tcorner{n}$ and $\rcorner{n}$ be the two sinks, we get a bijection with $\mathcal{S}_n^2\cup\mathcal{S}_n^3$.
 Finally, we could also declare all three corners as our sinks, in which case we end up with a bijection between the recurrent sandpile and the set $\mathcal{R}_n$.
+For the remainder of the paper, we will make thorough use of the iterative construction of spanning trees and forests on the Sierpinski gasket graphs as shown in Figures \ref{fig:recursive_spanningTree}, \ref{fig:recursive_twoComponent}, and \ref{fig:recursive_threeComponent}.
+This will give us different formulas for the height probabilities in the three different cases of choosing the sink.